equinor/ert/ert3_examples/spe1/README.md

  - ert3: In Equinor you can fetch an installation via Komodo, but in general a `pip install ert` should suffice.
  - flow: A functioning installation of OPM Flow with a binary named `flow`.
- - ecl2df: In addition to the ERT dependencies the job `summary2json` utilises ecl2df.
-It can be installed via `pip install ecl2df`.
  - ert-storage: To store results, ert3 utilizes a service called ert-storage.
    It can be installed via `pip install ert[storage]`.